southgateai/academic-hugo/content/postulates/postulate0.md

     text_color_light: false
     image_darken: 0
 ---
-**Status:** Awaiting disproof
+**Status:** Self evident
 **Provisos:** Optimisation to a 'lucky guess' of the nature (or subset of natures) of reality can outperform the wider posture

 This postulate extends the problem set to include a selected subset of all plausible views of the constitution of reality.
 In particular the
-[materialist nature](https://en.wikipedia.org/wiki/Materialism), or any nature where conscious experience consists solely from physical processes within the brain, is only one of many plausible natures considered.
-The postulated alternative foundation is that macroscopic superposition, in the style of Schrödinger's Cat, extends to a superposition of neural constellations in which 'something external gets to choose' which constellation realised.
-It joins a wide range of objections to materialism.
+[materialist nature](https://en.wikipedia.org/wiki/Materialism), or any nature where conscious experience arises solely from physical processes within the brain, is only one of many plausible natures considered.
+The alternative nature postulated here is that macroscopic superposition, in the style of Schrödinger's Cat, extends to a superposition of neural constellations in which 'something external gets to choose' which constellation is physically realised.
+It joins a wide range of objections to materialism, which remains a useful but potentially falsifiable conjecture.